ZJHuabc/gnss-in-cryosphere/README.md

-This is a website for presenting the applications of GNSS-IR in permafrost areas.
+This is a website for presenting my researches by applying GNSS-R to permafrost areas.

 This website is modified from the one of Allan's Lab.